 In 2009, Columbia Land Trust and the Audubon Society of Portland joined forced to launch the program Portland-wide.
 Nearly seven years later, the program now has over 3,200 participants, over 20 partners and funders, and has developed deep roots in communities throughout Portland, Lake Oswego, Gresham, and Fairview.

 According to our regional government estimates, the population of the Portland-Vancouver Metro area is expected to double by 2050.
 Development will follow, a fact that has real consequences for the natural world, our animals and our native plant communities.
 Over the past decades, we have witnessed loss of native species on the landscape, countless new invasive weed infestations, alarming declines in native pollinator populations, increased urban hazards to the 209 species of migratory birds that live or fly through this region, and radically altered streams—the lifelines of many natural areas.

 To date, regional protection and restoration efforts have focused most heavily on public lands, public right of way, and regulating new development.
 However, residential landscapes make up about 40 percent of the Portland metropolitan area.
 Therefore, they have a significant role to play in developing healthy habitats for people and wildlife.
 People’s good gardening and maintenance efforts on their own land can prevent future introductions and the spread of invasive species and provide safe passage for wildlife, and reduce contaminated runoff into our waterways.

-Metro, West Multnomah Soil & Water Conservation District, East Multnomah Soil & Water Conservation District, City of Lake Oswego, City of Gresham, Clackamas County Soil & Water Conservation District, Rose E. Tucker Charitable Trust, PGE and donations from private individuals
+Metro, West Multnomah Soil & Water Conservation District, East Multnomah Soil & Water Conservation District, City of Lake Oswego, City of Gresham, Clackamas Soil & Water Conservation District, Rose E. Tucker Charitable Trust, PGE and donations from private individuals

 Agency and Organizational Partners